 Can you see what country a Twitter account is based in without an API?

-It is free-form text typed by the user, not validated, not standardised, and frequently empty or facetious.
-Roughly 30 to 40 percent of accounts leave it blank or fill it with non-geographic text ("the internet", "everywhere", a song lyric).
-Even when filled, "NYC" and "New York City" and "Big Apple" are three different strings that any naive analysis treats as different locations.
-The account_based_in value used by /about is platform-derived from technical signals and avoids all of these failure modes.
+The bio "Location" field is free-form text typed by the user, not validated, not standardised, and frequently empty or facetious.
+Roughly 30 to 40 percent of accounts leave it blank or fill it with non-geographic text.
+Even when filled, "NYC", "New York City", and "Big Apple" are three strings a naive script treats as three places.
+The country value from /about is platform-derived and avoids all of these failure modes.

 Does the official X API expose follower country data?

 Not at the per-account level for arbitrary accounts on the v2 paid tiers.
-The Profile Geo enrichment, which adds country and region metadata to tweets based on the author's profile location, is an Enterprise-only add-on with five-figure pricing as documented in the X enterprise tutorials.
-The standard v2 user lookup endpoints do not return account_based_in.
+Profile Geo enrichment, which adds country metadata to tweets based on the author's profile, is an Enterprise-only add-on with five-figure pricing.
+The standard v2 user-lookup endpoints do not return the "Account based in" country.
 This is the gap Sorsa's /about fills: the same underlying signal, exposed as a flat REST call.

-How long does it take to run an audience geography audit?
+How long does an audience geography audit take?

-For a 1,000-follower sample, with the Sorsa rate limit of 20 req/s, a sequential script finishes in about a minute.
+For a 1,000-follower sample at the Sorsa rate limit of 20 requests per second, a sequential script finishes in about a minute.
 A 10,000-follower audit takes 8 to 12 minutes sequentially, or 1 to 2 minutes with a thread pool of 15 to 18 concurrent workers.
-The follower-list pagination is a small fraction of total time; the per-follower /about calls dominate.
+The follower-list pagination is a small fraction of the total; the per-follower /about calls dominate.

-It means X did not have enough signal to assign a country with confidence, usually for very new or very low-activity accounts.
-In a healthy organic audience sample, expect 1 to 5 percent unknowns.
-A noticeably higher Unknown share (above 15 to 20 percent) in a cohort of recent followers or campaign participants is itself a useful signal: it correlates with inorganic-growth patterns and bought-follower vendors.
+When /about returns no country, X did not have enough signal to assign one with confidence, usually for very new or very low-activity accounts.
+The pipelines in this guide bucket those as "Unknown".
+In a healthy 1,000-follower sample, expect 1 to 5 percent.
+A noticeably higher Unknown share in a cohort of recent followers correlates with inorganic-growth patterns and bought-follower vendors.

-Can I detect bought followers using audience geography?
+Can you detect bought followers using audience geography?

 Yes, with caveats.
-Bought-follower vendors usually source from a narrow set of countries with low oversight, and their accounts often have low activity, leading to a distinctive cohort signature: high Unknown share, an unexpected top country with a sudden share spike, and elevated handle-churn rates.
+Bought-follower vendors usually source from a narrow set of countries with low oversight, and their accounts tend to be low-activity, which produces a distinctive cohort signature: a high Unknown share, an unexpected single-country concentration, and elevated handle churn.
 Pipeline 4 in this guide implements the heuristic.
-It is not perfect (sophisticated farms can mask country), but it catches the bulk of cheap inorganic growth.
+It is not perfect, since sophisticated farms can mask country, but it catches the bulk of cheap inorganic growth.

-Which Twitter API alternative supports audience geography lookups?
+Which Twitter API alternative supports audience geography lookups at scale?

-Sorsa API is one of the few alternatives that exposes the account_based_in field via a documented REST endpoint (/about), pairs it with bulk follower extraction at 200 profiles per request, and uses flat-rate monthly pricing rather than per-call billing.
-For a broader view of the alternative landscape see our Twitter API alternatives writeup; for the specific cost analysis see the 2026 pricing guide.
+Sorsa API is one of the few alternatives that exposes the "Account based in" country through a documented REST endpoint (/about), pairs it with bulk follower extraction at up to 200 profiles per request, and bills on flat-rate monthly plans rather than per-call.
+For a broader view of the options, see our writeup on Twitter API alternatives.